event-modeling/eventmodeling.org/content/posts/what-is-event-modeling/index.md

 ## Conclusion for Now

 Event Modeling is changing how information systems are built.
-With simple repeatable patterns, information systems are as predicible as engineering efforts shoud be.
+With simple repeatable patterns, information systems are as predicable as engineering efforts should be.

 (to be continued)